zeromq/czmq/README.txt

         pid = 0;
     #endif

-czmq uses the GNU autotools system, so non-portable code can use the macros this defines.
+CZMQ uses the GNU autotools system, so non-portable code can use the macros this defines.
 It can also use macros defined by the czmq_prelude.h header file.

 ### Technical Aspects